jayaananthdevops/jayaananthdevops.github.io/_posts/2024-04-28-process_xml_glue_databrickslib.md

 ```

 The relationalize function will flatten the nested structure, storing it as keys in a tabular format.
-Utilize the following snippet to achieve the flattening.The relationalize need the S3 path to store the flatten structure
+Utilize the following snippet to achieve the flattening.The relationalize needs the S3 path to store the flattened structure

 ``` python
 dyf = DynamicFrame.fromDF(product_df, glueContext, "dyf")